 - 1/4 cup cocoa powder

-- Grind the cookies very finely using a food processor or put them in a bag and crush using the rolling pin.
+- Grind the cookies finely using a food processor, put them in a bag, and crush them using the rolling pin.
 My grandmother has a manual grinder that we use for this.

-- Place crushed cookies in a large bowl and add 3/4 of the can of condensed milk, mix with a spoon, then by hand, add more condensed milk if necessary the idea is to be able to form a sticky dough, use more than you think you need because they dry out a little after being form.
-Take spoonfuls and form balls working with your hands, roll in cocoa powder, and place in paper cups.
+- Place crushed cookies in a large bowl and add 3/4 of the can of condensed milk.
+Mix with a spoon, then add more condensed milk, if necessary, by hand. the idea is to be able to form a sticky dough.
+Use more than you need because they dry out a little after forming.
+Take spoonfuls, form balls with your hands, roll in cocoa powder, and place in paper cups.

-- Serve.
-Stored in an airtight container up to 3 days last.
+- Serve or store in an airtight container for up to 3 days.